AJain9199/sushasan-samvad/README.md

 | **Advertising & Sponsorships** | <p align="justify">We will allow targeted advertising on the website from local businesses, service providers, and relevant organizations interested in reaching the rural audience.</p>                                                                                                                                                                                                                                          |
 | **Data Analytics Services**    | <p align="justify">In the future, we will aggregate and anonymize data collected from user interactions, grievances, and community engagement.
 Offer valuable insights and analytics to local governments, NGOs, and researchers interested in understanding community needs and trends.
 Charge for customized reports and data access.</p>                                                                                       |
 | **Grants & Funding**           | <p align="justify">We will seek grants and funding from government agencies, philanthropic organizations, and development-focused foundations that support initiatives promoting transparency, citizen engagement, and local governance.</p>                                                                                                                                                                                      |

+*Created in a span of 12 hours by 5 sleep-deprived teenagers.*